XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Introduction

-\item To increase the watermarking quality, we introduce a new psychoacoustic-inspired temporal-frequency (TF) masking loss that captures per-tile masking effects.
-We compute masking energy with an asymmetric 2D kernel, identify the masked TF tiles, and downweight these tiles with a TF-weighted $\ell_2$ loss, achieving more imperceptible watermarking. \item We empirically show that our approach can achieve state-of-the-art performance in both detection and attribution with comparable perceptual quality and superior robustness.
-Furthermore, testing in a zero-shot manner on unseen generative editing transformations, we show that our approach is the only one that can still successfully conduct watermark detection even with strong editing strength. \end{itemize}
+\begin{itemize} \item Combining architectural advantages from prior works, we design partial parameter sharing between the neural generator and the detector, with an embedding table as the bridge and a cross-attention module in the detector as the core, to allow for more efficient learning and accurate message retrieval.
+Furthermore, we introduce a simple yet effective message conditioning module that distributes the latent message temporally, boosting the attribution learning efficiency. \item To improve perceptual quality, we introduce a new psychoacoustic-inspired time-frequency masking loss that captures per-tile masking effects.
+We compute masking energy with an asymmetric 2D kernel, identify the masked TF tiles, and assign lower loss weights to those tiles with a TF-weighted $\ell_2$ loss, achieving more imperceptible watermarking. \item We empirically show that our approach can achieve state-of-the-art performance in both detection and attribution with comparable perceptual quality and superior robustness.
+Furthermore, testing in a zero-shot manner on unseen generative editing transformations, our approach is the only one among the evaluated methods that maintains non-trivial detection under strong generative edits. \end{itemize}